 “Hacking Hemingway: Cracking the Code to the Vault” was a digital history project that delivered unprecedented access to rare archives from both the Ernest Hemingway Foundation of Oak Park and the library, thanks to an $86,900 grant from the Illinois Secretary of State and State Librarian Jesse White.
-Archive items made digital are now viewable in the Illinois Digital Archives, which is open to everyone.
+Archive items made digital are now viewable in the Illinois Digital Archives and Digital Public Library of America which are open to everyone.

 "Hacking Hemingway" focused on the lives of Ernest and his sister Marcelline Hemingway in Oak Park in the early 1900s, covering their births through young adulthood with an emphasis on their everyday experiences with family and friends.
 The Foundation’s Hemingway Archive serves as an informal “twin collection” to a collection housed in the John F. Kennedy Presidential Library's Ernest Hemingway Collection in Boston.
 Items from the library’s own Special Collections of Oak Park history are also included, adding rich context.
 The Historical Society of Oak Park and River Forest was also invited to include materials that bring to life the Hemingway family’s childhoods.